AltSysrq/mantigraphia/src/contrib/lua/README.md

 - Numbers are 64-bit integers.
 Hence the "Ll" in "Llua".

+- Floating-point syntax can be used to specify coordinates in metres.
+Eg, `2.5 == 0x28000 == 163840` (2.5 metres in Mantigraphia coordinates).

 - Division is necessarily integer division.
 Division by zero is zero.
 Dividing the most negative number by -1 does nothing.